 Taken together, it is clear that there will be no exemptions from independent assessments, other than those determined by the NDIA.
 If a participant refuses an independent assessment, they will have no legal rights of appeal, because the AAT does not have jurisdiction where an access request has been withdrawn or the NDIA has not made a decision.
-This will place the participant in a legal 'no-man's land'.
+This will place the participant in a legal "no-man's land".

 Therefore, there is a need for much more complete and transparent appeal processes.
-There must not be any diminution in the right of participants and those advocating for them to appeal to the AAT and IA itself should be reviewable.
+There must not be any diminution in the right of participants and those advocating for them to appeal to the AAT and IA itself should be reviewable and so not beyond the law.